 You’ll need to use this service to receive a new provisional licence if you applied for one before March 1, 1973.

-What documents are needed for provisional licence in UK?
+What documents are needed for a provisional licence in the UK?

 Applying for a job online costs £34 in total.
 You can pay with a debit or credit card from MasterCard, Visa, Electron, or Delta.
 You’ll need the following items: